essayyzed/the-iron-protocol/CURRICULUM.md

 - **Socket programming:** Write a simple TCP client and server.
 - **HTTP basics:** Understand requests/responses.
 - **Packet analysis:** Use Wireshark to inspect traffic.

+#### ✅ Lab Artifact Rule (Semester 4)
+Every lab must produce a GitHub repo or a folder with:
+- code
+- run instructions
+- a short lab report (what you observed)
+- one “extension” experiment (change one variable and note what happens)

+If it’s not documented, it didn’t happen.

 #### Database Practice